Comp Music Lab

 Our MUTEK keynote lecture/concert "Hearing Music Evolve", which includes our live performances of traditional Japanese, Ainu, and Amami Island music that are then remixed with samples from music around the world (The HU, Sonah Jobarteh, Baka Gbiné, Timbaland, and Queen).

-This Royal Society Te Apārangi press release about our Rutherford Discovery Fellowship project exploring global diversity in music-language relationships (Stage 1 protocol Accepted In Principle at Peer Community In Registered Reports).
+This Royal Society Te Apārangi press release about our Rutherford Discovery Fellowship project collaborating with 75 coauthors to explore global diversity in music-language relationships (Accepted at Peer Community In Registered Reports).

 If you are interested in applying to join the lab, please email our director, Patrick Savage, including a CV, academic transcript, and short (<500-word) description of your research interests and how they fit with the lab.
 We encourage applicants from all backgrounds – especially from historically underrepresented groups.
 Please read through our lab manual to get a sense of what life in our lab is like and what our expectations are for potential lab members, funding options, etc.